For audience members

-We’ll have two special concerts — an Opera Backwards concert to celebrate Halifax Pride and an evening exploring opera by women composers.
+We’ll have three special concerts — an Opera Backwards concert to celebrate Halifax Pride, a musical theatre evening and a third Library concert to be determined.

 We’ll have four masterclasses over the course of the entire workshop and only singers who don’t sing arias as part of their assigned roles will perform in them.
 This will free up a lot more time for other rehearsals or just down time.
 Nina will choose the masterclass participants herself.